What is Stalking Behaviour?

 For those who are victims of stalking behaviour outside the home, there is now the increased risk of cyberstalking through phone calls, text messages, email and social media.
-Listening to a podcast this week, Recognising Risk with Suky Bhaker, CEO of Suzy Lamplugh Trust and Dr. Jane Monkton-Smith an expert on stalking behaviours, Frank Mullane of Advocacy After Fatal Domestic Abuse explained how stalkers will try to exploit every angle and could use self-isolation as an excuse to make contact with their victim by offering to help out and trying to make themselves indispensable by shopping or collecting prescriptions for them, firmly placing their foot in the door, which further strengthens the opportunity for coercive control tactics.
+Listening to a podcast Recognising Risk with Suky Bhaker, CEO of Suzy Lamplugh Trust and Dr. Jane Monkton-Smith an expert on stalking behaviours, Frank Mullane of Advocacy After Fatal Domestic Abuse explains how stalkers will try to exploit every angle and could use self-isolation as an excuse to make contact with their victim, by offering to help out and trying to make themselves indispensable by shopping or collecting prescriptions for them, firmly placing their foot in the door, which further strengthens the opportunity for coercive control tactics.
 This is an excuse ex-partners will use to try and ingratiate themselves again.

 - Crime Survey of England & Wales (2006) estimated 5 million people experience stalking each year

 - Shockingly domestic abuse homicides have ‘doubled’ during the first four weeks of lockdown